agentscope-ai/agentscope-runtime/cookbook/en/a2a_registry.md

 **2. Runtime Fields**

-- `host`: Host address for the external service.
-If not specified, the runtime automatically obtains the public IP of the current deployment machine.
+- `host`: Host address for the agent to register with the Registry agent registry center.
+If not specified, the runtime automatically obtains the first non-loopback IP address from all network interfaces of the current deployment machine.
-- `port`: Port that the external service listens on.
+- `port`: Port for the agent to register with the Registry agent registry center.
 Defaults to `8080`.
 - `registry`: Registry instance or list, used to register the agent service to centralized agent registries such as Nacos.
 - `task_timeout`: Timeout in seconds for a task to complete.
 Defaults to `60`.
 - `task_event_timeout`: Timeout in seconds for task events.
 Defaults to `10`.